astropy/astropy-APEs/APE0.rst

 However, they cannot modify the Governance of the Project (i.e., this document), except during the initial adoption of this Charter as specified herein.

-The Coordination Committee has broad authority, which it seeks to exercise as rarely as possible by working towards consensus.
-The Coordination Committee should look for ways to use these powers as little as possible, striving to involve the community whenever possible for decisions, and delegating responsibilities.
+While the Coordination Committee has broad authority, it has the responsibility to work towards consensus whenever practical.
+The Coordination Committee should look for ways to use its authority as little as possible, striving to involve the community in decisions whenever possible, and delegating responsibilities.

-When delegating its power by creating roles or making appointments the Coordination Committee must solicit community feedback for no less than two weeks.
+When delegating its authority to create roles or make appointments, the Coordination Committee must solicit community feedback for no less than two weeks.

 Making Decisions
 ^^^^^^^^^^^^^^^^
-To use its powers, the Coordination Committee must first attempt to reach a consensus.
+To use its authority, the Coordination Committee must first attempt to reach a consensus.
 If a consensus cannot be reached the Committee votes.
 Every Coordination Committee member must either vote or explicitly abstain.
 Members with a conflict of interest on a particular vote must abstain.
 The final decision regarding what constitutes a conflict of interest is determined by the